Solanum lycopersicum

 Garden tomatoes rarely become ecological problems.
 Fruits can self-sow in compost heaps or paths, but volunteer plants are easy to pull or transplant early in the season.

 Most home tomatoes can be grown with minimal chemicals if you rotate crops and build healthy soil.
-Crop rotation along with smart feeding, covered in this vegetable fertilizing overview, keeps disease pressure lower.
+Crop rotation, steady watering, and measured feeding keep disease pressure lower than rescuing stressed plants with late sprays.